 Most of our courses are unaccredited, but they can still benefit your career or university application.

-Where a course or program is accredited, this is information will be included on the course or program information page.
+Where a course or program is accredited, this information will be included on the course or program information page.

 Earn university credit as you learn

 Some FutureLearn programs have been designed specifically by our partner universities to enable you to earn credits, which will count towards a specific degree at the partner university.

 Where programs are designed as pathways into degree programs, the program page will provide details of what the credit will be recognised for.

 Credit may also be recognised by other institutions, including institutions in countries using different credit systems.
 If you want to use the credits from a FutureLearn program you’ve completed at another university, you should talk to your admissions office or look for information about accreditation of prior learning (APL) or recognition of prior learning (RPL) on the university’s website.
 The decision will be based on the university policy on accreditation of prior learning and the subject you are applying to study.